-9.52.090 Variance application.
+9.52.090 Variance application

-An applicant for a variance shall submit an application in writing to the city manager that contains the following:
+An applicant for a variance shall submit an application in writing to the City Manager that contains the following:

-- 1. A reference to the provision(s) from which the variance is sought; - 2.
+- 1. A reference to the provision(s) from which the variance is sought: - 2.
 The reason(s) the variance is necessary; - 3.
 The type and physical characteristics of the involved sound; - 4.
 The times when the involved sound will be emitted and the anticipated duration of the sound; - 5.
 Where the sound will not be generated by a mobile source which moves beyond the boundaries of one block, a site plan sketch which shows the area of sound generation and designating whether the uses in the area within four hundred (400) feet of the source of the involved sound are commercial, industrial, or noise sensitive as defined in Section 9.52.030, or a combination thereof; - 6.
-Any other supporting information related to the variance criteria in Section 9.52.110 or which the city manager may reasonably require to allow evaluation under said criteria. - 7.
-An application fee in an amount established by resolution of the city council.
+Any other supporting information related to the variance criteria in Section 9.52.110 or which the City Manager may reasonably require to allow evaluation under said criteria. - 7.
+An application fee in an amount established by resolution of the City Council.

-9.52.100 Public notification for variance.
+9.52.100 Public notification for variance

-- A. Within five (5) business days of the submission of an application for a variance, the city manager may, if the city manager determines that the requested variance may have a substantial impact on the surrounding areas, require public notification of the request for a variance.
-If such notification is required, the decision timeline in Section 9.52.110 will not commence until ten (10) business days after the completion of said public notice and provision to the city manager of the information specified in subsection C of this section. - B. If such public notice is required by the city manager, the applicant shall: - 1.
-Post notice along the nearest public road at the boundaries of the property containing the sound source so that the notice is visible from the public road;

-- 2. Provide a copy of the notice to the city for publication on the city's website; and - 3.
-Deliver written notice to the owner or occupant of each property that is located within three hundred (300) feet of the property line of the property containing the sound source. - C. Notice under this section shall include: - The nature and substance of the variance being requested, including the provision(s) of this chapter from which the variance is being requested; - 2.
-The location, date(s), and time(s) for which the variance is being requested; - 3.
-The name of the event to which the variance relates, if applicable; - 4.
-The name and contact information of the applicant; - 5.
-The name and contact information for the city manager. - 6.
-A statement that all interested persons may file written comments on the application with the city manager and stating a deadline for such comments which is ten (10) business days after the date of the notice. - D. Upon completion of provision of the above notice, the applicant shall so notify the city manager in writing and provide a list of addresses to which notices were delivered, the name of the newspaper in which notice was published, and the date(s) on which the notice was published.
+- 1. Within five (5) business days of the submission of an application for a variance, the City Manager may, if the City Manager determines that the requested variance may have a substantial impact on the surrounding areas, require public notification of the request for a variance.
+If such notification is required, the decision timeline in Section 9.52.110 will not commence until ten (10) business days after the completion of said public notice and provision to the City Manager of the information specified in Subsection 3 of this Section. - 2.
+If such public notice is required by the City Manager, the applicant shall:: - a.
+Post notice along the nearest public road at the boundaries of the property containing the sound source so that the notice is visible from the public road: - b.
+Provide a copy of the notice to the City for publication on the City's website; and - c.
+Deliver written notice to the owner or occupant of each property that is located within three-hundred (300) feet of the property line of the property containing the sound source. - 3.
+Notice under this Section shall include: - a.
+The nature and substance of the variance being requested, including the provision(s) of this Ordinance from which the variance is being requested; - b.
+The location, date(s), and time(s) for which the variance is being requested; - c.
+The name of the event to which the variance relates, if applicable; - d.
+The name and contact information of the applicant; - e.
+The name and contact information for the City Manager. - f.
+A statement that all interested persons may file written comments on the application with the City Manager and stating a deadline for such comments which is ten (10) business days after the date of the notice. - 4.
+Upon completion of provision of the above notice, the applicant shall so notify the City Manager in writing and provide a list of addresses to which notices were delivered, the name of the newspaper in which notice was published, and the date(s) on which the notice was published.

-9.52.110 Variance review.
+9.52.110 Variance review